tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 ---

-## III. admin.html - view all hoots
+## III. admin.html - "view all hoots"

 - How about an HTML `<form>` for viewing hoots, adding hoots, editing, hoot, deleting hoots etc?
 - Here's the HTML & JS for viewing hoots